 5.3.5.1.4.
 During the test, the exhaust gases are diluted and a proportional sample collected.
 The exhaust gases of the vehicle tested are diluted, sampled and analysed, following the procedure described in Annex 8, and the total volume of the diluted exhaust is measured.
 The diluted exhaust gases are analysed for carbon monoxide and total hydrocarbons.

 5.3.5.2.
 Subject to the requirements in paragraphs 5.3.5.2.2. and 5.3.5.3. the test shall be performed three times.
-The resulting mass of carbon monoxide and hydrocarbon emission shall be less than the limits shown in the table below:
+The resulting mass of carbon monoxide and hydrocarbon emission shall be less than the limits shown in Table 2 .

-Emission limit for the carbon monoxide and hydrocarbon tailpipe emissions after a cold start test
+Table 2: Emission limit for the carbon monoxide and hydrocarbon tailpipe emissions after a cold start test